 The best time for twins is between 24 weeks and 26 weeks.

 What can I do to help get great images?
-Ensuring you drink 8 to 10 cups of water daily for at least 5 days prior to your appointment helps us get clear images of your baby, this is VERY important.
+Ensure you drink 2 liters of water daily for at least 7 days prior to your appointment, this helps us obtain clear images of your baby, this is VERY important.
+Please do not put oil or lotion on your belly prior to your appointment.
 Also, bring ice water or a really cold sweet drink or unsweetened iced tea to your appointment to help keep the baby active and moving.

 Will I always get great images of my baby?

 We have years of experience and use the best technology available.
 We strive to obtain the best angles to get the best possible images of baby’s face, hand, and foot.
 Sometimes if the baby is turned around towards the mother’s spine we are unable to obtain images of the baby’s face or if the baby is hiding against the placenta.
 Each scan is different based on the baby’s position, mood, size and amount of amniotic fluid around the baby’s face.
-We do have packages that have a free return package if needed.
+We do have packages that have a free return visit if needed.
+We hope you cherish looking inside your womb and appreciating the unique “once-in-a-lifetime” 4D ultrasound experience.

 I am over 200 pounds will I be able to get clear ultrasound images?

-We have successfully obtained great images, however, we urge you to wait until you are at least 30 weeks gestation and ensure you drink 8-10 cups of water in the weeks leading up to your appointment.
+We have successfully obtained great images, however, we urge you to wait until you are at least 30 weeks gestation and ensure you drink 2 liters of water daily for at least 7 days prior to your appointment.

 Does your facility have a Certified Sonographer?